cancervariants/therapy-normalization/README.md

 Services and guidelines for normalizing drug (and non-drug therapy) terms

 ## Developers
-Following are sections specifically for developers.
+Following are sections include instructions specifically for developers.

 ### Installation
-For a development install, we recommend Pipenv.
+For a development install, we recommend using Pipenv.
 See the [pipenv docs](https://pipenv-fork.readthedocs.io/en/latest/#install-pipenv-today) for direction on installing pipenv in your compute environment.